Julcatan/stock-analysis/README.md

 ## Results

-Analysis
+### Analysis

-First I copied the starter code into the Visual Basic Editor
+First I copied the starter code into the Visual Basic Editor.

-I reused the existing code from the starter code to
-- set up the Timer
-- create the InputBox
-- activate the "All Stocks Analysis" worksheet
-- add the header, header row and initialize the array of tickers with the ticker values
-- activate the yearValue worksheet
-- and get the number of rows in the sheet to loop over
+I reused the existing code from the starter code to set up the Timer, create the user InputBox, activate the "All Stocks Analysis" worksheet, add the header, header row and initialize the array of tickers with the ticker values, activate the yearValue worksheet, and get the number of rows in the sheet to loop over.

   ![image](https://user-images.githubusercontent.com/91682586/138772963-ebb74438-ba95-406b-a745-85f50c30bb10.png)